Cheemagagan/Disney-Clone/README.md

 TMDB API: Integration with The Movie Database (TMDB) API to fetch movie and TV show data, including details, images, and ratings.

-Contributing
-We welcome contributions!
-If you find a bug or have suggestions for improvements, feel free to open an issue or create a pull request.